NAICNO/Jobanalyzer/code/sonalyze/db/README.md

 ## Data model at a glance

-The database exposes five tables:
+The database exposes six tables:

 * `cluster` is the table of clusters known to the DB, with their aliases and descriptions
+* `cluzter` is the table of Slurm partitions on the cluster, with their nodes
 * `config` is the table of per-node manually-maintained configuration information
 * `sysinfo` is the table of per-node system information extracted by Sonar on each node every day
 * `sacct` is the table of completed Slurm jobs on the cluster
 * `sample` is the table of Sonar samples, collected by Sonar on each node

 Except for `config` the tables are append-only.
-The `sysinfo`, `sacct` and `sample` tables are collectively known as the "data tables" and these are organized by time.
+The `cluzter`, `sysinfo`, `sacct` and `sample` tables are collectively known as the "data tables" and these are organized by time.

 Every query against the data tables must specify a time period within which to run the query.